In 2021, there were about 40,700 stroke events in Australia - more than 112 strokes every day (AIHW 2024).

 (ACSQHC 2019)

-Reperfusion treatment is time-critical (ACSQHC 2019).
-It is therefore essential to note the time of symptom onset (Ambulance Victoria 2019).
-Refer to Chapter 3 of the Clinical Guidelines for Stroke Management for specific treatment timeframes.
+Reperfusion treatment is time-critical (Stroke Foundation 2025).
+Therefore, it is essential to note the time of symptom onset (Ambulance Victoria 2021).

 Assessment should help determine when discharge is appropriate and whether the patient needs to be referred onwards (ACSQHC 2019).